netas-ankara/poc-docker/README.md

 docker history <image_name:image_version>
 ```

-For creating an image form debian and git commands.
+For creating an image from debian and add a git install.
 ```
 docker run -it debian:buster (Run it and interact with it)
 >> apt-get update && apt-get install -y git